hemanthakumar97/jenkins-eks-migration/README.md

-# Jenkins Migration and Configuration Guide
+# Jenkins EKS Migration and Configuration Guide

 This guide provides step-by-step instructions to set up Jenkins on Kubernetes, configure it, install required plugins, manage backups, and set up authentication.